Krukov/cashews/Readme.md

 Here, the cache for `items` will be invalidated every time `create_item` is called There are two problems:

-1. with redis backend you cashews will scan a full database to get a keys that match a pattern (`items:page:*`) - not good for performance reasons
+1. with redis backend you cashews will scan a full database to get a key that match a pattern (`items:page:*`) - not good for performance reasons
 2. what if we do not specify a key for cache:

 ```python